 Models have been developed to quantitatively address this issue. \citet{Aikawa2020} carried out a parameter study to understand what affects most the appearance of a hot corino and WCCC source.
-They concluded that the chemical appearance of the protostars depends on a complex function of time (i.e. mantle formation duration), extinction (i.e. exposure to UV illumination), and the thermal history (i.e. the dust temperature at the formation of the icy mantles).
-On the other hand, \cite{kalvans2021} studied in detail the influence of the UV illumination and CR irradiation, concluding that the WCCC sources are the results of an enhancement of either of the twos.
+They concluded that the chemical appearance of the protostars depends on a complex function of time (i.e. mantle formation duration), extinction (i.e. exposure to UV illumination), and thermal history (i.e. the dust temperature at the formation of the icy mantles ).
+On the same vein, \cite{kalvans2021} studied in detail the influence of the UV illumination and CR irradiation, concluding that the WCCC sources are the results of an enhancement of either of the two.

 \paragraph{Deuterated iCOMs} The iCOM deuteration follows a different path than the standard one initiated by and completely dependent on the H$_2$D$^+$ ion at the moment of the molecule formation \citep[e.g.][]{Ceccarelli2014-PP6}.
 Indeed, since iCOMs are "second-generation" species their deuteration is inherited from their precursors (and not directly from H$_3^+$).
-For second generation here we mean that iCOMs are not the products of hydrogenation, as the methanol, whose deuteration therefore exclusively depend on the D/H atomic ratio on the grain surfaces, which, in turn, depends on the H$_3^+$/H$_2$D$^+$ ratio.
-For example, acetaldehyde (CH$_3$CHO) is thought to be formed by the combination of HCO and CH$_3$ on the grain-surfaces \citep{Garrod2006} or by a series of reactions starting from ethanol (CH$_3$CH$_2$OH) in the gas-phase \citep{Vazart2020}.
-Therefore, the deuteration of its two D-isomers, CH$_3$CDO and CH$_2$DCHO, depends on the ratios of DCO/HCO and CH$_2$D/CH$_3$, if formed on the grain-surfaces, and of CH$_2$DCH$_2$OH/CH$_3$CH$_2$OH, CH$_3$CHDOH/CH$_3$CH$_2$OH and CH$_3$CH$_2$OD/CH$_3$CH$_2$OH, if formed in the gas-phase.
+With second generation here we mean that iCOMs are not the products of hydrogenation, as methanol, whose deuteration depends exclusively on the D/H atomic ratio on the grain surfaces, which, in turn, depends on the H$_3^+$/H$_2$D$^+$ ratio.
+For example, acetaldehyde (CH$_3$CHO) is thought to be formed by the combination of HCO and CH$_3$ on the grain surfaces \citep{Garrod2006} (\S ~\ref{subsubsec:sec2-radical-reactions}) or by a series of reactions starting from ethanol (CH$_3$CH$_2$OH) in the gas-phase \citep{Vazart2020} (\S ~\ref{subsubsec:sec2-gas-neutneut}).
+Therefore, the production of its two D-isomers, CH$_3$CDO and CH$_2$DCHO, depends on the ratios of DCO/HCO and CH$_2$D/CH$_3$, if formed on the grain surfaces, and of CH$_2$DCH$_2$OH/CH$_3$CH$_2$OH, CH$_3$CHDOH/CH$_3$CH$_2$OH and CH$_3$CH$_2$OD/CH$_3$CH$_2$OH, if formed in the gas-phase.